whole-communities-whole-health/wcwh-repo-template/README.md

 To use this template to create your own repository, follow the steps below
 1. Click the green "Use this template" button above.
 2. In the "Owner" drop down list, select whole-communities-whole-health so that the repository you create is visible to other people within WCWH.
+(You do not want your username here).
 3. Choose a descriptive repository name.
 4. Select "Public."
 5. Click the green button "Create repository from template."